wp-plugins/cuusoo-list/readme.txt

 == Changelog ==

+= 2.1 =
+* All three widgets now use the widget_cuusoolist class name.
+* Corrected use of widget-cuusoolist-* theme templates.

 = 2.0 =
 * LEGO CUUSOO has become LEGO Ideas and has completely changed.
 * CUUSOO List has an updated (and nicer) interface, along with a menu icon.